IgnacioSalvarrey/tech-assessment/qa/homework/BUG_REPORT.md

 Severity: Low
 Priority: Low

-Steps to Reproduce
+### Steps to Reproduce
-Go to My Sessions.
+1. Click on  My Sessions.
-Observe the date format displayed for an upcoming session.
+2. Observe the date format displayed for an upcoming session.
-Go to Dashboard.
+3. Click on Dashboard.
-Observe the date format displayed for the next session.
+4. Observe the date format displayed for the next session.
-Compare the date formats across both pages.
+5. Compare the date formats across both pages.

-Expected Result
+### Expected Result

 The application should use a consistent date format across all pages and sections.

-Actual Result
+### Actual Result

 The application uses different date formats across pages.